 Washington state is blessed with some of America’s most beautiful public lands.
 Deception Pass State Park has to be near the top of that list.
-Deception Pass is a narrow waterway in the Salish Sea connecting the vast expanses of the Strait of Juan De Fuca with Skagit Bay.
-The narrow opening paired with the area’s huge tidal swings creates a violent current that rips beneath the Deception Pass Bridge.
+Deception Pass is a narrow waterway in the Puget Sound that connects the vast expanses of the Strait of Juan De Fuca with Skagit Bay.
+The narrow opening has huge tidal swings that creates lots of current beneath the Deception Pass Bridge.

 This breathtaking passage is the perfect place to spend a day wetting a line, as thousands of salmon travel through the Pass every summer.

 Salmon fishing is a popular activity at Deception Pass, with dedicated anglers and vacationers sharing the beach to wet a line in the hopes of bringing a few fillets back to the campsite.
 Salmon fishing from the beaches of Deception Pass State Park is a mid-summer through early-autumn venture.
-Coho (Silver) Salmon are the area’s primary draw every year, and on odd numbered years (2011, 2013, 2015, ect.)
-Pink (Humpy) Salmon flood through the narrow pass on their return to the spawning reaches of the Skagit River.
+Coho (Silver) Salmon are the area’s primary draw every year, and on odd numbered years (like 2017, 2019, 2021) Pink Salmon flood through the narrow pass on their return to the spawning reaches of the Skagit River.
 While Coho Salmon are prized for their aggressive feeding nature, wild line-screaming runs and rich flavor, the sheer numbers of Pink Salmon make them an easy catch!

 Tidal flows impact salmon fishing here greatly.
 During periods of heavy tidal movement, fishing can be difficult.
 Typically fishing is best within an hour or two from peak high and peak low tide.
 I have done well fishing an incoming tide as long as the tide swing isn’t that severe.
 If there is tidal exchange of ten feet, it is much more difficult to fish than a tidal exchange of say five feet.

 Skagit River’s salmon migrate through this narrow passage.